Ziad2727/clinical-trials-etl/README.md

 # Clinical Trials ETL Pipeline - TrackingHope

 Extract, transform, and load clinical trials data from ClinicalTrials.gov to Supabase using Apache Airflow on Google Cloud Composer.
+Includes interactive Dash dashboard with AI chatbot.

 ## Overview

-This project orchestrates a daily ETL pipeline that:
+This project orchestrates a complete clinical trials intelligence platform:

 1. **Extracts** clinical trial data from ClinicalTrials.gov API for 10 diseases
 2. **Transforms** and cleans the data (remove duplicates, standardize formats, etc.)
 3. **Loads** the processed data into Supabase PostgreSQL database
+4. **Visualizes** with interactive Dash dashboard and analytics
+5. **Chatbot** for answering questions about trials

 The pipeline is fully automated and runs daily at **11:00 AM UTC (Monday-Friday)** via Apache Airflow.